jadecobra/python_tdd_exercises/source/data_structures/none.rst

 green: make it pass
 #################################################################################

-I change the :ref:`method<functions>`
+when I change the :ref:`method<functions>`

 .. code-block:: python

   def test_is_none_an_integer(self):
       self.assertIsNotNone(-1)

-and the test passes
+the test passes

-red: make it better
+refactor: make it better
 #################################################################################

 * I add a new line